-It is really annoying if you have to wait so long looking right for your Windows PC screen as the data is still transferring between your PC and USB drive.
+It is annoying if you wait so long to look right at your Windows PC screen, as the data is still transferring between your PC and USB drive.

 There are so many factors by which the transferring speed decreases.
-But you can easily improve the transferring speed of data between USB and your PC.
+But you can quickly improve the transferring speed of data between USB and your PC.
 Follow some steps to improve USB speed.

-Here we will discuss all the possible factor which may decrease transfer efficiency and the tips to improve this.
+Here we will discuss all the possible factors which may decrease transfer efficiency and the tips to improve this.

-As discussed above, there are so many factors which slow down the transferring speed.
-With time everything loses its efficiency and the same is the case with USB and your PC.
+As discussed above, there are so many factors that slow down the transfer speed.
+With time, everything loses its efficiency, including USB and your PC.

-Moreover, your computer may have less storage by which the processing of current work may slow down.
-Don’t worry, we will solve all the major problems.
+Moreover, your computer may have less storage, so the current work processing may slow down.
+Don’t worry; we will solve all the major problems.

 Must see: How to create write protection pen drive

 Tips to Improve USB Speed to Transfer Data

 In my research, I found that unnecessary memory occupied by junk files is the main factor in slow data transfer rates between your PC and USB drive.

 I recommend you clean all the junk files, cache data, and temporary files from your PC.
 It may be noted that these junk files consume several GBs of data, which just goes in vain.